What is emergency dentistry?

 What should I do about a chipped, broken, or cracked tooth?

 Even if the damage to your tooth appears to be minor, give us a call so we can help guide you on the next steps, and to see if your injury requires immediate treatment.
-When you arrive at the office, your dentist will perform an emergency exam to determine the severity of the damage.
+When you arrive at the office, your emergency dentist will perform an emergency exam to determine the severity of the damage.
 If a broken or cracked tooth is left untreated, it is at risk for infection and other complications.

 What should I do about a loose tooth?